What Are Bath Salts (Synthetic Cathinones)?

 Bath Salts are abused, as they have chemical structures similar to commonly abused Stimulants such as Cocaine or Meth.
 Some also have similarities to Hallucinogens such as Ecstasy.
-Over forty states have banned commonly abused Synthetic Cathinones.
+Over 40 states have banned commonly abused Synthetic Cathinones.
 Once a particular substance is banned, drug producers often create an analog, or chemical substitute, of the drug to continue manufacturing the Synthetic drug without breaking the law.

 Bath Salts are often sold in smoke shops and gas stations with labels such as ‘plant food,’ ‘jewelry cleaner,’ and ‘phone screen cleaner.’